 For example –

-you’re writing FAQs for a landing page of Web Development Company.
+you’re writing FAQs for a landing page for a Web Development Company.

-And in the answer of a question you mentioned exact figure of the price of a development service.
+And in the answer to a question you mentioned an exact figure for the price of the development service.

 Q: Do you offer eCommerce Website Development?